 The fair value of owner occupied property was based on the assessment of their current market value.
 The current market value is assessed having regard to the value determined by the direct comparison method, and the value determined by the capitalisation of net income method.
 The direct comparison method identifies comparable sales and compares equivalent rates per square metre with QBANK's property to establish market value.
 The capitalisation method capitalises the net income capable of being generated by the property at an appropriate yield to establish the current value fully leased.
-The capitalisation of net income approach is the primary approach that has been adopted for owner occupied property.
+The capitalisation of net income approach that has been adopted for owner occupied property.

-The independent revaluations on 30 June 2021 were carried out by Herron Todd White (Brisbane) Pty Ltd. The fair value increment charged to other comprehensive income for the financial year ended 30 June 2022 was \$Nil (2021: \$784,000).
+The independent revaluations on 30 June 2021 were carried out by Herron Todd White (Brisbane) Pty Ltd. The directors are satisfied that there are no material changes in fair value for the year ended 30 June 2023.
+The fair value increment or decrement charged to other comprehensive income for the financial year ended 30 June 2023 was \$Nil (2022: \$Nil).

-2022 2021
+2023 2022

 If revalued strata title units were stated at historical cost, amounts would be as follows: \$'000 \$'000

 Cost 2,113 2,113

-Accumulated depreciation (1,391) (1,391)
+Accumulated depreciation (1,444) (1,391)

-Net book value 722 722
+Net book value 669 722